Watch Video: How to Make a Pie Chart in Google Sheets

 When are Pie Charts Used?

-Pie charts are excellent visualization options when you want to show percentages or parts of a quantity.
+Google Sheet pie charts are excellent visualization options when you want to show percentages or parts of a quantity.
 As such, it is the perfect tool to represent percentages of different types of customers, profits from different types of products, demographic information, etc.

 In fact, whenever you encounter the words ‘percent of’ or ‘part of’, you’re probably going to need a pie chart to visualize the data.